whitenode/riak_mapreduce_utils/README.markdown

 ###Examples

-**Delete ALL records in a bucket**
+**Delete all records in a bucket**

-This example deletes all records belonging to the detail bucket and returns a count of the number of records deleted.
+This example deletes all records belonging to the *detail* bucket and returns a count of the number of records deleted.

     $> curl -XPOST http://localhost:8098/mapred -H 'Content-Type: application/json' -d '{
 	     "inputs":"detail",